DoubleNibble/dotfiles/.setup/debian-install.md

 ### Creating partitions

-Perform partitioning with `cfdisk` and verify with `lsblk` before proceeding.
+Perform partitioning with `fdisk` and verify with `lsblk` before proceeding.

 ### Preparing partitions